nathanielgreen/CV/README.md

   Makers Academy final projects, a 2-week project, working in teams of 4-5 members.
-- Working to deadlines and being able to produce functional MVPs quickly that can be built upon with ease.
+- Working to deadlines and being able to produce functional MVPs quickly that can be built upon and maintained with ease.
 - Can work well in high-pressure situations with limited time windows.

 #### St. Peters School, York (2010 to 2015)